 See Mannheim from a new perspective - on a Segway!
 Ride along the Neckar and hear about its history and sights.
 Your guide will take you to the Museum Ship, Neckar bridge and Rheinpark boardwalk.
 The tour starts at the office of 'Mannheim Tourismus.'

 This unique food tour will take you through the diverse food spots of Mannheim's local area, We will be stopping by one of the oldest Turkish Restaurants in town as well as one of the best bakeries to get some freshly baked breads.

 Mannheim has a long history of world-renowned innovations, particularly in the motor industry.
 Some of the most famous inventions from Mannheim include automobiles, bicycles, and tractors.
 The Forbes magazine estimates that Mannheim holds about 4.95 patents per 10,000 residents, making it one of the most inventive cities in the world.

 What is there to do in Mannheim at night?

 There is plenty to do in Mannheim at night!
 Some popular attractions include visiting the Mannheim baroque palace, seeing the “Light ISTANBUL” art installation, checking out the Antebush district, going for a walk in Mannheim Harbor, touring the Herzentinogenerijad hall, exploring Luisenparks Mannheim, and enjoying a cup of tea at a Chinese teahouse.
 Plus, there are always plenty of events and concerts in town – so be sure to check out what’s happening during your stay.

 Is Mannheim worth visiting?

 It’s definitely worth visiting!
-Mannheim, Germany is an underrated European city to visit with an increasingly expanded range of boutique hotels, tourist attractions, and a hipster town center.
+Mannheim, Germany, is an underrated European city with an increasingly expanded range of boutique hotels, tourist attractions, and a hipster town center.